The realization problem for non-integer Seifert fibered surgeries: Introduction

 One of the simplest operations to produce new 3-manifolds is Dehn surgery on a knot $K$ in $S^3$.
 Thus, it is natural to consider how certain 3-manifolds may arise by surgery on a knot in $S^3$.
 It is, of course, well known that every closed oriented 3-manifold arises by surgery on a {\em link} in $S^3$ \cite{Lickorish62dehnsurgery, wallace60modifications}.
 One naturally arising family of 3-manifolds that might be considered for such questions are the Seifert fibered spaces. \begin{ques} Which Seifert fibered spaces can arise by surgery on a knot in $S^3$? \end{ques} As Seifert fibered spaces are not hyperbolic 3-manifolds, this is naturally related to the problem of understanding exceptional surgeries on hyperbolic knots in $S^3$.
 One conjecture is the following, which explains why one might consider integer and non-integer Seifert fibered surgeries separately.

-\begin{conj}\cite[Conjecture~4.8]{gordon1998dehn} If $S^3_{p/q}(K)$ is a Seifert fibered space and $K$ is a hyperbolic knot, then $q=1$. \end{conj} This has an equivalent formulation which provides a conjectural list of knots in $S^3$ with non-integer Seifert fibered surgeries. \begin{conj} If $S^3_{p/q}(K)$ is a Seifert fibered space and $q\geq 2$, then $K$ is a torus knot or a cable of a torus knot. \end{conj} In this paper we consider Question~\ref{ques} for non-integer surgeries and show that for a significant subset of the Seifert fibered spaces the only ones arising by non-integer surgery on a knot in $S^3$ are the ones predicted by Conjecture~\ref{conj:non_hyp_vers}.
+\begin{conj}\cite[Conjecture~4.8]{gordon1998dehn} If $S^3_{p/q}(K)$ is a Seifert fibered space and $K$ is a hyperbolic knot, then $q=1$. \end{conj} This has an equivalent formulation which provides a conjectural list of knots in $S^3$ with non-integer Seifert fibered surgeries; see Proposition~\ref{prop:conjectures_equiv} for a proof of the equivalence. \begin{conj} If $S^3_{p/q}(K)$ is a Seifert fibered space and $q\geq 2$, then $K$ is a torus knot or a cable of a torus knot. \end{conj} In this paper we consider Question~\ref{ques} for non-integer surgeries and show that for a significant subset of the Seifert fibered spaces the only ones arising by non-integer surgery on a knot in $S^3$ are the ones predicted by Conjecture~\ref{conj:non_hyp_vers}.